simonw/paginate-json/README.md

 The `--jq` option only works if you install the optional pyjq dependency.

 Works well in conjunction with [sqlite-utils](https://github.com/simonw/sqlite-utils).
-For example, here's how to load all of the GitHub issues for a projects into a local SQLite database.
+For example, here's how to load all of the GitHub issues for a project into a local SQLite database.

     paginate-json \
         "https://api.github.com/repos/simonw/datasette/issues?state=all&filter=all" \